Updated: Aug 14

 After enlisting, his tour of duty would take him ‘around the world’ on a refueling tanker, which he loathed, and Luke re-enlisted only after being promised a re-assignment.
 Luke looked forward to serving a more active role in the Korean conflict, and when the transfer failed to materialize, Luke became angry and agitated, which led to conflicts with superiors and his eventual desertion.

 Robert Luke had endured a less than idyllic childhood in Provo, Utah.
 Raised by a single mother – who worked nights in a train-station diner – Bob Luke did not receive a nurtured upbringing as most others did.
 As Bob put it, “I was dealt a bit of a short hand”.
-Now, it appears, he had also been double-crossed by his own Navy.
+Now, it appears, he had also been double-crossed by the US Navy.

 After turning himself in to Navy authorities, Luke’s punishments included solitary confinement, and a term at the Navy’s Terminal Island Detention Facility in southern California.
 These early confinements would prepare Luke for eventual stays in several tough prisons – including California’s San Quentin and the Federal Penitentiaries at McNeil Island, Leavenworth, and finally – Alcatraz.